EiE and Crisis-Sensitive Planning

 KEY TERMS

-Conflict: refers to armed conflicts or declared war as well as other insecurity events such as inter-community clashes, etc.
+Conflict: refers to armed conflicts or declared war as well as other insecurity events such as inter-community clashes.

 Hazard: a process, phenomenon or human activity that may cause loss of life, injury or other health impacts, property damage, social and economic disruption, or environmental degradation.
 If identified and addressed through good planning, a hazard may not lead to disaster or other harmful disruptions.